 As faculty members, as anti-racists, and as anti-Zionists, we are aghast at the compromised and unprincipled actions of President Mahoney, her collaboration with corporate tech giants to erode academic freedom, and her complicity with outside Right-wing organizations who seek to determine classroom curricula at SFSU.
 In such bleak and uncertain times, it is essential that faculty be able to rely on their university administrators to protect them from disingenuous and aggressive outside attacks on their ideas and scholarship.

-We therefore hereby demand that President Mahoney and SFSU immediately implement the remedies specified by the faculty panel that heard Profs.
-Abdulhadi’s and Kinukawi’s grievance regarding academic freedom.
+We therefore hereby demand that President Mahoney and SFSU immediately implement the remedies specified by the faculty panels that heard Profs.
+Abdulhadi’s and Kinukawi’s grievances regarding academic freedom.

 Backgrounder on the SFSU + Zoom Censorship:

 On September 23, 2020, San Francisco State University (SFSU) administrators collaborated with corporate tech giants Zoom, Facebook, Instagram, and Youtube to shut down a virtual open classroom entitled “Whose Narratives?
 Gender, Justice, & Resistance: A Conversation with Leila Khaled,” organized by Profs.
 Rabab Abdulhadi and Tomomi Kinukawa.